Selling Your Honey

 Considering Price and Label

-brands.
-You have to consider the operating costs of making the honey and give enough mark up for you to gain
+and popular brands.
+You have to consider the operating costs of making the honey and give enough mark up for you to

 Be ready to fill the USDA-approved TR or Transaction Report form.
 All first handlers of honey are required to